Sup3Legacy/FerrOS/docs/report/report.md

 - adding the automatic merging of contigous regions.
 Without it, a program could "run out" of heap space simply besauce of repeated allocations that fragmented the heap.
 - adding the automatic request of page allcoation.
 In case the allocator could not allocate a heap region because no big enough region was left, it would request, through a syscall, the kernel some additional pages that it would (depending of if the kernel responded positively or not) itnegrate into the heap.

+# Drivers

+In order to be able to interract with various hardware alemetns, we wrote a couple basic drivers.

+## VGA

+The most important driver in our system is obviously the screen!
+We opted for a standard text-based interface, as we didn't want to mess with video-mode and pixel-fonts (we made a few tests of video-mode and concluded we would not need the capabilities of a video-based display).

+For the display, we have multiple stacked interfaces.
+The most low-level one, in [`vga/mainscreen.rs`](../../src/vga/mainscreen.rs), handles all the basic logic associated  with a text-based terminal : it contains a reference to a fixed-sized buffer located at `0xb8000` and writes the individual characters into that buffer.

+As we wanted our system to be "multitasking-ready™", we needed some form of multi-screen abstraction layer.
+That is what [`vga/virtual_screen.rs`](../../src/vga/virtual_screen.rs) is for.
+The basic idea is the following : each process is given a `VirtualScreen`, instanciated with a null size.
+It is free (obviously, in a real system this would require some sort of permissions) to change its size ans location on the `MainScreen`.
+It can write into that `VirtualScreen` transparently, as if it was a free-sized physical screen (this is done through the `VFS` and take into account some special characters to change color, cursor location, etc.), even though a `VirtualScrene` is simply an abstract structure containing a buffer.
+Each `VirtualScreen` is associated a `Layer`, which determines whether it must be displayed on top of other screens it may collide with.

+The `MainScreen` (instantiated at startup) contains all `VirtualScreen`s in a priority-queue, indexed by layer.
+Whenever a `VirtualScreen` is written into, the `MainScreen` gets updated.
+It simply loops through all `VirtualScreen`s by order of increasing `Layer` and copies them into its buffer, at the given location and size.

+This way, we can have multiple process display text onto the screen concurrently, sharing it and/or overlapping one another while preserving a unified interface for the screen : from within a process, we do not need to worry about the offset of the `VirtualScreen`, we simply write into it as if we could use the entire screen!

+There is however a small catch : as mentionned, the size and location (location on the physical screen) of a process' `VirtualScreen` can be changed by that process, which could potentially cause some issues.
+If we had more time, we would have implemented some sort of basic window managment system, like a simplified `i3`.
+Being aware of this limitation, we are still pretty proud of that part of the project, as it seems to us really nice being able to edit some text while a clock is asynchronously displaying the time on the top part of the screen!

+## Keyboard and mouse

+The other important driver we wrote is the keyboard one!
+There is nothing really special : we activated the corresponding interrupt and got some structures setup containing a `VecDeque` to store the incoming scancodes from the keyboard.
+Whenever a program reads bytes from `/hardware/keyboard`, these scancodes are poped from the queue and handed over to the process.
+We also implemented the same structure for the mouse, which can be accessed through `/hardware/mouse`, even though we currently have no user-program using the mouse!

+## Sound

+As we wanted to be able to offer the user a complete experience, we needed some sort of basic sound driver.
+We therefore use the integrated beeper as an 70s-style single-voice speaker.
+To be able to take full advantage of that horrible-sounding beeper, we wrote a "complex" interface build around a priority-queue.
+Each sound event is encoded into a `SoundElement`, containign some information, like its tone, length and time-offset (from current time) it should start on.
+This way, we can provide the driver with a series of noted each with an offset, in order to play some music without worrying about the program accessing the speaker ar the right time for the next note.

+The priority-queue uses as priority a tuple `(time_to_start, sound_id)` so that the sound poped from the queue is always the one that the driver needs to start playing.
+This also handles the situation of having multiple sound overlap (e.g. sound A starts at `1` and lasts for `2` ticks and B starts at `2` and lasts for `2` ticks : A plays from `1` to `3` and B from `3` to `4`.)

+We simply keep track of the time by having a simple dummy variable incremented at each timer-interrupt (because the sound-driver updates its state at each such interrupt).

+This driver provides a simple interface : [sound/mod.rs](../../src/sound/mod.rs).

+There are some things we could have done if we had more time :

+* add a `repeat` fild into `SoundElement` so that one can get a repeating sound.
+* move from a beeper-based driver to a more advanced one using buffers, etc. This way, we could have provided a mroe complex interface using a number of different voices.

+## Clock

+We have a straight-forward (using OSdev) driver that reads the CMOS RTC and outputs the time informations.
+It can be accesses by the kernel or a program through `/hardware/clock`.

+## UsTar

+We really wanted to have a way to load and store data in a persistent way, using Qemu's disk emulation.
+Therefore we had to choose a filesystem format, so we took whatever the most simple one was : Tar.
+It went through some modifications and simplifications as we didn't need all features the original Tar format offers.